ALoveStory/LoveSpider/README.md

 # Author: Antwan Love
 # Project: LoveSpider

+DESCRIPTION:
-Description: A webcrawler for search engine.
-Using python to capture and return first page of google results for any search input through the command line.
+A webcrawler for google search engine.
+Using python to capture and return first page of google results for any search input and output results through the command line.

+INSTRUCTIONS:
+User will receive a command prompt for what they will like to search for.
+After entering desired search criteria, output will appear as links from the first page of results.

+EXAMPLE:
+	[INPUT] <website>
+	[OUTPUT] "/url?q=<website>"